doableware/djongo/docs/docs/get-started.md

 ## How it works

-Djongo is a SQL to MongoDB query compiler.
-It translates a SQL query string into a [MongoDB query document](https://docs.mongodb.com/manual/tutorial/query-documents/).
+Djongo makes minimum changes to the existing Django framework, which means unnecessary bugs dont't crop up.
+It simply translates a SQL query string into a [MongoDB query document](https://docs.mongodb.com/manual/tutorial/query-documents/).
 As a result, all Django features, models, etc., work as is.

 Django contrib modules: